HARIOM317/SIH-WebApp/README.md

 ---

 ## 🎛 Admin Dashboard
-  - The Admin Dashboard is the control center of the College Hackathon Manager:
+  - The Admin Dashboard is the control center of the SISTec Innovation Hackathon Website.
   - Create & Edit Events: Easily add details, timelines, and rules for upcoming hackathons.
   - Manage Registrations: View participant details, approve teams, and manage fee payments.
   - Historical Data: Archive previous hackathon events with detailed information and statistics.